pwrstudio/txtblock/whitepaper.md

 In this way, we would get a strict grid where letters line up vertically giving the writer a rudimentary but predictable control of the layout.
 The Block exists somewhere in the intersection between concrete poetry and code.

-The interface will be strictly typographic with all of the design encapsulated in an open-source monospace, fixed-width font, designed in collaboration with typographer and artist Raphael Bastide.
+The interface will be strictly typographic with all of the design encapsulated in an open-source monospace, fixed-width font.

 Current e-book formats (e.g. ePub) try to adapt the book/publication-concept to things that are not a good fit for it (interactivity, variable content, etc…) making it into a less good version of already existing forms (web-sites, games)